What Is a Babymoon & Best Tips for Planning One

 Choose a location that’s not too far

 Originally, we wanted to take our babymoon to Portugal, which is one of our favorite places.
-Ultimately, I got a little overwhelmed with wanting to beat the summer rush and thinking about flying to Europe while at the end of my second trimester and beginning of my third, so we opted for a New England road trip.
+Ultimately, I got a little overwhelmed with wanting to beat the summer travel rush.
+I also got stressed while thinking about flying to Europe at the end of my second trimester and beginning of my third.
+So, we opted for a New England road trip for a babymoon closer to home.

-We can always go to Portugal with our little one in the future, and we tallied all our research in this list of the best babymoon destinations for you.
+We can always go to Portugal with our little one in the future, as it’s a family friendly place to travel!
+For more ideas on babymoon cities and getaways, I summed up all my research in this list of the best babymoon destinations.

 Bring along pregnancy products for comfort